arstephens/TCGA-Glioblastoma-Database/sql/README.md

 - `04_populate_tcga_gbm_tables.sql`

-This script populates the MySQL database using the cleaned datasets and long-format mRNA/CNA files.
+This script populates the MySQL database using the cleaned datasets and long format mRNA/CNA files.

 Access the large population SQL file here: